How DSCR (Debt Service Coverage Ratio) Affects the Loan Amount

 When this happens, it’s referred to as the loan amount being debt service constrained.

-With a debt service constrained loan amount a lender will reduce the loan amount until the minimum DSCR is achieved.
+With a debt service constrained loan a lender will reduce the loan amount until the minimum DSCR is achieved.
 The reduction can be slight, or it could be significant.
 In general, a property with a higher cap rate will be able to support a higher loan amount and LTV than a property with a lower cap rate.

 For example, cities like San Francisco, Seattle, New York and Miami are all considered top or prime markets.
 In top markets lenders are willing to provide more advantageous loan terms – lower rates, higher LTV, and lower DSCR.
 Maximum LTV in top markets can be up to 80%.